Join Our Community of Doers

 - Your application must be submitted electronically through either the COMMON APPLICATIONor COALITION APPLICATION by March 15.

-- Required materials for transfer admission include application for transfer admission, College Report, college transcript, final high school transcript, two instructor evaluations (at least one evaluation must be from a college instructor),valid ACT or SAT scores completed within the past five years, and required financial aid forms.
+- Required materials for transfer admission include an application for transfer admission, College Report, college transcript, final high school transcript, two instructor evaluations (at least one evaluation must be from a college instructor), valid ACT or SAT scores completed within the past five years, and required financial aid forms.
 Please see our Checklist and Deadlines page for more information.

 - If you intend to apply through the Common Application, please visit their website for INSTRUCTIONS on where to find the College Report/Mid Year Report/Final Report in your transfer account.